 Summer: 09:30 - 21:00.

-The church is built next to the remains of the old original church which is thought to date back to the 4th Century.
+The church, with blue and white colors and with the backdrop of the endless blue and clear sea, is built next to the ruins of the old original church dating back to the 4th century.

 The community of Liopetri has a lot to boast about, not only for the great number of seasonal barns but also due to its great location.
 It became famous due to it's natural flowing river which has created fjord.
 It's located east of Agia Napa.